 - Topically-applied collagen cream

-When choosing your collagen supplements, note that some forms may be more effective than others.
-Recent studies have shown that your skin may not absorb topical collagen creams as well because the peptides in collagen are too large to penetrate.
+When choosing your collagen supplementation, note that some forms may be more effective than others.
+Recent studies have shown that your skin may not absorb topical collagen creams as well because the collagen peptides in collagen are too large to penetrate.

 However, the same studies suggest that your body can absorb ingestible forms of collagen fairly well, boosting your body’s collagen from within.
-Collagen whose molecules have been broken down into smaller pieces, known as hydrolyzed collagen, may have even greater bioavailability and absorption.
+A collagen molecule that has been broken down into smaller pieces, is known as hydrolyzed collagen or collagen hydrolysate, and it may have even greater bioavailability and absorption.

 For a collagen supplement that is sustainably sourced and potently dosed for optimal benefits, we’ve got you covered.